 Kye Bay has one of the prettiest beaches that you can find on the east side of Vancouver Island.
 The beach can run out for a great distance when the tide is out, allowing you to explore the many tide pools left behind.

 I contacted a few friends to find out what had happened to place this part of the boat here.
-I learned that my old skipper, a man who had drank a fair bit, had run it aground on Kye bay.
-When the coast guard arrived to save him, they found the boat completely under water except the mast, this is where they found Terry, bottle of rum in his hand, drunker than a skunk.
+I learned that my old skipper, a man who had drunk a fair bit, had run it aground on Kye bay.
+When the coast guard arrived to save him, they found the boat completely underwater except for the mast, this is where they found Terry, a bottle of rum in his hand, drunker than a skunk.
 It was a damn shame about that boat, it was such a nice boat.

 So you see, you never know what you might find walking along the beaches of our coast at low tide.
 There is always a story that presents itself.